TODAY, WE USE PLASTIC - A MATERIAL DESIGNED TO LAST FOREVER - FOR PRODUCTS DESIGNED TO LAST MINUTES.

 - BUSINESS INNOVATES TO CREATE SAFER, MORE SUSTAINABLE MATERIALS: Through innovation and policy, new and safe materials replace harmful plastics and generate good jobs.

 - OUR ENVIRONMENT & OUR HEALTH THRIVE: Streets, waterways, beaches and oceans are free from plastic pollution, and our health and wildlife are free from plastic's toxic impacts on the food chain.
-If we get out of plastic for high pollution products, we can solve this problem.
+If we get plastic out of high pollution products, we can solve this problem.